 In addition to that, the division-part of xtoonator’s experiment contains a couple of neat design flaws:

 First of all, we have an interesting case of experimental bias at our hands here. xtoonator describes himself as a division 1 regular, meaning that he could lose against opponents from his own division or a lower division, but not a higher division as there aren’t any higher divisions.
 Concluding that you always lose against opponents from lower divisions, when you never play anyone from a higher division is just plain and simply nonsense.

 Second, xtoonator for some reason completely leaves out the fact that he won 13 matches, 10 of them against opponents from lower divisions.
 You simply can’t justify the claim that the game makes you lose against lesser players, when you primarily win against supposedly lesser players.
 He is cherry picking big time here.

 Did xtoonator lose against players with lower rated squads?

-Xtoonator additionally observed that all his 8 losses were against opponents with lower overall ratings.
+Xtoonator additionally observed that all his 8 losses were against opponents with lower overall rated squads.
 While this could be true, it’s worth noting that all xtoonator’s opponents used a bronze bench according to his own data.
 Hence, the actual ratings of their lineups are unknown.
 A player using a bronze bench obviously may get a lower overall rating, but he may still have the better team on the pitch, which I suppose, ought to increase his chances of winning.